huttercloud/infrastructure/README.md

 # terraform

+terraform is used to configure all services required for a running environment.
+For the kubernetes clusters this includes:
+- grafana operator and monitoring resources
+- pi-hole for dns
+- wireguard for mgmt vpn
+- unifi controller for wlan
+- argocd for application management

 - remote state is stored in terraform cloud (run `terraform login`)
 - credentials for the different environments are stored in 1password.
 - the credentials are stored in earch terraform resource in the corresponding environment file